Cross-companion/wembox/Research files/future-features.md

   I should also take time to notice and analyse how `yahoo` schemes are ran and try to block it's possible entry points.

+#### POTENTIAL PPC FEATURE (PEOPLE - PROJECTS - COMMUNICATION).

+- 19/11/2023

+  - A feature that show cases people or groups and the projects they are working on.
+Possibly with invites or sponsorship / donations option.

 ### Frontend

+#### ATMOSPHERE AND RESTRICTIONS AROUND SENDING A CONTACT REQUEST

+- 21/11/2023
+  - When creating the UI for sending a contact request, some guidelines should be followed to maximise the feeling of freedom of a user sending a request while at the same time the user knowing that he / she is protected and presented as relevant if someone else is sending a contact request to them.
+    Guidelines to follow might include:
+  1. Placing a limit to the number of characters that can be sent to a user.
+This limit should not be visible until a user exceeds it.
+  2. An Input placeholder or component that gives an idea / template of how a user can best send a good request message. e.g A placeholder: Hey!
+John, Daniel From Kafanchan, borno.
+It's been a while.
+  3. It should not yet be AI generated or recommended (e.g is a list of different approaches, freindy, curious, confused e.t.c) that it won't be nice because we want our user to know he / she is recieving a genuine message.
+AI generated messages could be watched in the future to determine if it would be useful.

 ### Backend

+#### OPERATIONS WITH USER GEOLOCATION DATA (from the geoLocation API).

+- 13/11/2023

 #### Global error handling